ngugimuchangi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 6. Function that skips one character when printing them
 7. Function that prints second half of a string
 8. Function that prints an array of numbers
 9. Function that copies string from source to destination
+10. Atoi function that converts character numbers to integers